mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.4.14-Release-Notes.md

 For any problems you encounter, please consider submitting a bug report on [our Jira](https://jira.mariadb.org/projects/MXS).

+**NOTE** 2.4.14 is the last release that is made available for RHEL6, which reaches its EOL at the end of November.

 ## Bug fixes

 * [MXS-3297](https://jira.mariadb.org/browse/MXS-3297) Extended MariaDB capabilities are not read correctly